 Cabbage Ranks as One of The Best Foods for Osteoporosis

-ALMOND: Almonds are among the best foods to prevent osteoporosis thanks to it being a great source of calcium.
-They also contain a very well balanced supply of the other two minerals required for bone formation: phosphorus and magnesium.
+ALMOND: Almonds are among the best foods to prevent osteoporosis, thanks to them being a great source of calcium.
+They also contain a well-balanced supply of the other two minerals required for bone formation: phosphorus and magnesium.
 Because they are alkalizing, they aid in calcium retention in the body.
 Almonds and almond milk are very useful in osteoporosis prevention.

 CABBAGE: All varieties of cabbage, broccoli, and cauliflower are good sources of calcium since they contain approximately 20-50 mg/100 g (milk contains 119 mg/100 g).
-Cabbage has the advantage that it contains none of the spinach’s oxalic acid or the phytic acid found in grains, two substances that interfere with calcium absorption.
+Cabbage contains none of the spinach’s oxalic acid or the phytic acid found in grains, two substances that interfere with calcium absorption.
 As a result, the calcium in cabbages is very well absorbed, which ranks it high on the best foods for osteoporosis list.

 SPROUTS: Sprouts are a good source of easily absorbed minerals, including calcium.
-They’re not top of the list pertaining to the best foods for osteoporosis, but they’re still important.
+They’re not top of the list of the best foods for osteoporosis, but they’re still important.

-MOLASSES: Molasses is very rich in minerals, in contrast to white sugar, which contains virtually none ( raw or brown sugar provides something less than half of those of molasses).
+MOLASSES: Molasses is rich in minerals, unlike white sugar, which contains virtually none ( raw or brown sugar provides less than half of molasses).
 One hundred grams of molasses provide one-fourth of the RDA (Recommended Dietary Allowance) of calcium and two-thirds that of magnesium.
 Molasses is the ideal sweetener for osteoporosis prevention.

 COCONUT: Both the pulp and the milk of the coconut contain balanced proportions of the bone-forming minerals: calcium, phosphorus, and magnesium.

-ALFALFA: Alfalfa sprouts are remineralizers because of their balanced content of calcium, phosphorus, and magnesium.
+ALFALFA: Alfalfa sprouts are remineralizers because of their balanced calcium, phosphorus, and magnesium content.
 They also contain vitamin K, which has been discovered to improve calcium utilization in the bones and potentiate the action of vitamin D. Consequently, alfalfa sprouts increase bone mineralization and help prevent osteoporosis.

 Turnips are The Richest In Calcium of All Vegetables

-ORANGE: Oranges are also on the list of the best foods for osteoporosis thanks to their richness in calcium.
-A glass of orange juice provides approximately a third that of an equal size glass of milk.
-Orange prevents osteoporosis because it contains minerals and trace elements in addition to calcium, as well as vitamin C, all of which are necessary for healthy bones.
+ORANGE: Oranges are also on the list of the best foods for osteoporosis, thanks to their richness in calcium.
+A glass of orange juice provides approximately a third of an equal-sized glass of milk.
+Orange prevents osteoporosis because it contains minerals, trace elements, calcium, and vitamin C necessary for healthy bones.

 LEAFY GREEN VEGETABLES: All of these are on the best foods for osteoporosis list for their richness in calcium.
 Chard, for example, provides 119 mg/100 g, almost the same as milk.
 However, the bioavailability of the calcium in chard or spinach is less than that of milk because of the oxalic acid they contain, which reduces its absorption (but does not stop it).
 All varieties of cabbage contain calcium, although in a lower proportion than chard or spinach.
 However, the calcium in cabbages is better absorbed since they contain no oxalic acid.